Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 When it comes to cameras, stability and resolution are key, and the F1 delivers on both fronts.

-Beyond that it's just a question of, "What else do you have to offer?", and the Z-Edge F1 cam delivers on that too.
+Beyond that, it's just a question of, "What else do you have to offer?"
+The Z-Edge F1 cam say it delivers quite a bit.

 The Best of the F1 Auto Cam